 A lot depends on if you’re using a tripod or shooting handheld.
 Below, I’ve separated the ideal camera settings for sunrise depending on how you’re shooting.
 Ideally, you’ll want to use a tripod, but depending on your morning, you might not want to lug one around.
 Shooting sunrise handheld is very feasible, especially with a low aperture lens.

 As for focusing you likely will want to use autofocus to focus on an object or building in the distance.
-If your only photographing the sky you can also set your camera to manual focus to ensure the sky is in focus.
+If you’re only photographing the sky you can also set your camera to manual focus to ensure the sky is in focus.

 Settings When Using a Tripod for Sunrise